Fangal-Airbag/Better-Settings/README.md

 # Better Settings
 An aroma plugin that improves the System Settings user experience by adding support for viewing important info on the TV and adds input support for Wii U Pro Controllers and Wii Classic Controllers!
+Sadly does not work if you do not have a Gamepad powered on and paired with your system at the moment...
+(It's planned though!)

 ## Building